 UAE Corporate Tax Registration Deadlines Explained

-Freelancers and individuals earning above AED 1 million must register by 31 March of the following year, as per applicable regulations.
+New companies must register within 3 months, while foreign businesses may have 3 to 6 months depending on their presence.
+Freelancers earning above AED 1 million must register by 31 March of the following year.

 1. Resident Juridical Persons (UAE-Based Companies)